gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     assigned.
     Setting "gpu" requires that a compatible GPU is available and will be used.

+``-update``
+    Used to set where to execute update and constraints, when present.
+    Can be set to "auto", "cpu", "gpu."
+    Defaults to "auto," which currently always uses the CPU.
+    Setting "gpu" requires that a compatible CUDA GPU is available.
+    Update and constraints on a GPU is currently not supported with pressure coupling, free-energy, domain decomposition, virtual sites, replica exchange, the pull code, distance and orientation restraints and computational electrophysiology.

 ``-gpu_id``
     A string that specifies the ID numbers of the GPUs that